arthurmco/familyline-testbed/docs/network_protocol.md

 starting.
 The not ready message is still respected and will abort the countdown.

 After the wait, the server should send the `[TRIBALIA GAME STARTED]` message to all clients.
 Clients, then, should connect in the UDP port.
+The NOT READY message will be ignored

 ## Client chatting